AkankshaNichrelay/Receipt-Processor/README.md

 A webservice that fulfils the documented API.
 The API is described below.
 A formal definition is provided in the [api.yml](./api.yml) file.
 The application currently stores information in memory.

-# Instructions to run application locally.
+## Instructions to run application locally.

-## Prerequisites
+### Prerequisites
 This services uses [Taskfile](./Taskfile.yml) for ease in running various commands.
+You may skip this and use docker commands stated below directly.

 For Mac users install Homebrew:
 ```